-It's a perennial problem, running out of space on your Mac's main disk.
-And if you have a relatively modern Mac with SSD storage rather than a hard disk, since the capacity of SSDs (or Flash storage) tends to be smaller.
+Running out of space on your Mac's main disk is a perennial problem, particularly if you have a relatively modern Mac with SSD storage rather than a hard disk, since the capacity of SSDs (or Flash storage) tends to be smaller.

 Even a MacBook Pro with a 512GB SSD, like the one on which I'm writing this, will run of storage eventually.
 Also see: Best SSD for Mac.

 Click here to skip to the best downloadable software to free space on your Mac.

 How to free up disk space on your Mac: Remove photos to free up hard drive space

 The first thing you should do when you decide to free up space is pick the low-hanging fruit, i.e. those files which occupy tens of gigabytes of disk space on their own.
 One good place to start, particularly if you've just migrated to the new Photos app, is with the files created by Aperture and iPhoto.
 Both those apps stored their libraries in a single file, located in Pictures in your user directory.

 When you migrate to Photos from Aperture or iPhoto, the old library files remain in your Pictures folder, meaning you now have a Photos library and an Aperture or iPhoto library.
 If you never plan to use Aperture or iPhoto again, you can get rid of their libraries, but we'd recommend archiving them on an external hard drive just in case (Note, there can be some confusion about your photo library in Photos and iPhoto - the apps are accessing the same images, so your whole library isn't duplicated, but there are associated files that you no longer need).